Skip to main content

 6. Stage

 Stage lets you create, collaborate, and demonstrate.
-Combine your camera with an interactive whiteboard so you can freehand sketch over live video or images, create Madden-style demo videos and get creative by inserting pictures, shapes, text and labels.
+Combine your camera with an interactive whiteboard so you can freehand sketch over live video or images, create Madden-style demo videos, and get creative by inserting pictures, shapes, text, and labels.

-7. Ibrainstorm
+7. Educreations

 8. Classroom Screen